Skip to content

 4.4.1 Employees

-Disciplinary Action for Misconduct or Serious Misconduct Procedure in accordance with the relevant provisions of the Enterprise Agreement or relevant employment contract.
+Disciplinary action in accordance with the relevant provisions of the Enterprise Agreement or relevant employment contract.

 The Student Research Misconduct Penalty Schedule will be applied.